State Public Health Officials Announce Season’s First Positive Mosquito Sample for West Nile Virus

 Residents urged to cover up, use bug spray to avoid getting bitten

 BOSTON — The Massachusetts Department of Public Health (DPH) announced today that West Nile virus (WNV) has been detected in a mosquito in Massachusetts for the first time this year.
-A WNV infection was confirmed by the State Laboratory Institute today in a mosquito sample which was collected on June 20 in the City of Boston.
+A WNV infection was confirmed by the State Laboratory Institute today in a mosquito sample which was collected on June 25 in the Town of Whitman.
 No human cases of WNV or Eastern Equine Encephalitis (EEE) have been detected so far this year.

-“Today’s findings are a reminder of the importance of protecting ourselves and our families from the threat of mosquito-borne illness,” said DPH State Epidemiologist Dr. Al DeMaria.
+“Today’s findings are a reminder of the importance of protecting ourselves and our families from the threat of mosquito-borne illness,” said DPH State Public Health Veterinarian Dr. Catherine Brown.
 “Make it a habit to apply bug spray before heading out or wear long sleeves or pants if weather permits, and head inside if you find you’re getting bitten by mosquitoes.”

 Below are important steps families and individuals can take in protecting themselves and their loved ones from illnesses caused by mosquitoes: